ibm-cloud-docs/event-notifications/en-cli.md

       The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]/`.

    `--name NAME` (int64)
    :  The name to be provided for API source.
+Required.

       The default value is ` `.
 The maximum length is `255` characters.
 The minimum length is `1` characters.
 The value must match regular expression `/[a-zA-Z 0-9-_\/.?:'";,+=!#@$%^&*()]*/`.